 Where possible professional and industry experts must be engaged to provide services for projects if the skills do not already exist within your organisation.
-If you are engaging an external consultant please provide quotes as well as any relevant background information about why they are the best person to be consulted on for your project.
-There is also a resources list included in the appendix that you may wish to consult when choosing a professional to engage.
+If you are engaging an external consultant, please provide:

+- · Quotes. - Relevant background information about why they are the best person for your project.
+This could be in the form of a Curriculum Vitae (CV). - When referring to industry remuneration standards for professionals please ensure they are current.

 Examples of when you may wish to engage an external consultant include:

-- Signage or interpretation projects a professional editor or curator in addition to a graphic designer - Conservation treatments a trained conservator who is a member of Australian Institute for the Conservation of Cultural Material (AICCM) - Significance assessment a professional historian or museum professional with experience undertaking significance assessments - Projects related to Aboriginal and Torres Strait Islander Communities - Traditional Owners - Newspaper digitisation State Library of Victoria - Oral histories a professional historian with experience in this work and an understanding of oral history ethics - Written histories a professional historian with experience in researching and writing community histories
+- Signage or interpretation projects a professional editor or curator in addition to a graphic designer. - Conservation treatments a trained conservator who is a member of the AICCM. - Significance assessment a professional historian or museum professional with experience undertaking significance assessments. - Projects related to Aboriginal and Torres Strait Islander Communities - Traditional Owners. - Newspaper digitisation State Library of Victoria. - Oral histories a professional historian with experience in this work and an understanding of oral history ethics. - Written histories a professional historian with experience in researching and writing community histories.